vroslmend/check-the-card-game-v2/docs/ARCHITECTURE.md

 *   `SocketEventName`: Enums for all client-server socket event names.
 *   `PlayerActionType`: Enums for all player actions sent within the `PLAYER_ACTION` socket event.
 *   `RichGameLogMessage`, `ChatMessage`: For structured logging and chat.
+*   **Client-Side:** The `UIMachineProvider` forwards `SocketEventName.ERROR_MESSAGE` events from the server into the `uiMachine`.
+The `uiMachine` can then transition to an error state or update its context, allowing the UI to display a toast notification or modal.

 ## 7. Error Handling Strategy

 *   **Server-Side:** The `gameMachine` can identify invalid actions or inconsistent states.
 When an error occurs that needs client notification, it emits an `EMIT_ERROR_TO_CLIENT` event, often including a `playerId` if the error is specific, and a descriptive `message`.
 *   **Server `index.ts`:** Listens for `EMIT_ERROR_TO_CLIENT` from the game machine and relays the error information to the specified client(s) using the `SocketEventName.ERROR_MESSAGE` (or a general purpose server message).
-*   **Client-Side:** The `gameStore`'s socket middleware has a listener for `SocketEventName.ERROR_MESSAGE`.
-Upon receipt, it can add the error to its own log and/or the `UIMachineProvider` can forward an event to the `uiMachine` to trigger UI feedback like a toast notification or modal.
+*   **Client-Side:** The `UIMachineProvider`'s socket listeners catch `SocketEventName.ERROR_MESSAGE` events and forward them to the `uiMachine`.
+The `uiMachine` can then transition to an error state or update its context, allowing the UI to display a toast notification or modal.

 ## 8. Project Setup and Running